Simpenzwe-Honore-Leandre/QuickSort/README.md

 # Quick-Sort
-Visualizing the quick-sort algorithm with by tracking swapping of array elements
+Visualizing the quick-sort algorithm by tracking swaps.